shamim0754/AlgorithmDatastructure/readme.md

 ```

 ### Queue ###
 Queue is an abstract data structure, somewhat similar to Stack.
-In contrast to Queue, queue is opened at both end.
-One end is always used to insert data (enqueue) and the other is used to remove data (dequeue).
-Queue follows First-In-First-Out methodology, i.e., the data item stored first will be accessed first. <br>
+In Queue, One end(front pointer) is always used to insert data (called  enqueue operation) and the other(rear pointer) is used to remove data ( called  dequeue operation ).
-In queue, we always dequeue (or access) data, pointed by front pointer and while enqueing (or storing) data in queue we take help of rear pointer.

-<h4>Operation</h4>
-1. enqueue() − add (store) an item to the queue.
-2. dequeue() − remove (access) an item from the queue.
-4. peek() − get the top data element of the stack, without removing it.
-5. isFull() − check if stack is full.
-6. isEmpty() − check if stack is empty.
+hence queue follows First-In-First-Out(FIFO) methodology

+Example :
+1. A single-lane one-way road, where the vehicle form a queue(vehicle enters first, exits first.).
+2. People waiting in line for a rail ticket form a queue.

 ```C
 #include <stdio.h>